ECB urged to consider sovereign bond lease-back plan

 A collateral lease-back scheme would not be new for the ECB.
 Banks can already borrow the 60 billion euros of 'covered bonds' it bought between 2009 and 2010.

-However, a previous request for it to be done for the 215 billion euros of sovereign bonds the ECB bought under the OMT's predecessor, the Securities Market Program, was rejected.
+However, a previous request for it to be done for the 215 billion euros of sovereign bonds the ECB bought under the OMT's predecessor, the Securities Market Programme, was rejected.

 Officials at the bank, such as its then head of market operations Francesco Papadia, feared it could leave the ECB over-exposed to strained banks and, more importantly, that the bonds could be used to fund 'short selling' bets on a euro break-up.